MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/archive-sales-orders.md

 ## Reverse an archive

 When you reverse an archive, the system moves records from the selected archive from the history tables back to the live tables.
-This operation is useful if you need to edit an archived sales order becaus you can edit records in the history tables.
+This operation is useful if you need to edit an archived sales order because you cannot edit records in the history tables.
 To reverse an archive, follow these steps:<!-- KFM: Confirm this procedure -->

 1. Open the **Archive** workspace.
 1. Open the **Sales order archive** tab.